Neural Wave Functions for High-Pressure Atomic Hydrogen

 However, so far, CEIMC or MD simulations have been performed based on VMC calculations of the BOA energy surface.
-Although changes due to more accurate RMC or DMC values can be estimated a-posteriori via reweighting of selected trajectories \cite{Ruggeri2020}, the accuracy of the standard trial wave functions employed remains a major bottleneck of these methods.
-Therefore, we first benchmark our NQS on static proton configurations obtaining BOA energies that reach or surpass DMC/RMC accuracy.
+Although changes due to more accurate RMC or DMC values can be estimated a posteriori via reweighting of selected trajectories \cite{Ruggeri2020}, or based on machine-learned force fields trained on DMC calculations of selected proton configurations \cite{Tirelli2022,2023_niu_qmc_database_hydrogen,goswami2024high,Ly2025}, the accuracy of the standard trial wave functions employed remains a major bottleneck of these methods.
+Therefore, we first benchmark our NQS on static proton configurations obtaining BOA energies that reach or surpass previous DMC/RMC values.
 This demonstrates the flexibility of backflow-based NQS for high-pressure hydrogen, as seen in studies of other systems such as atoms and molecules \cite{2019_holzmann_backflow,2020_pfau_deep_net,2020_hermann_neural_net_electrons,2023_gao_generalizing_neural_wavefunctions,Gao24,2024_scherbela_transferable_fermionic_neural_wf,Zhang25,hermann_ab_2023,scherbela_accurate_2025}, as well as electron matter \cite{Holzmann20,Wilson23,LiLi,Cassella23,Smith24,luo_simulating_2024,luo_solving_2025}.

 We then address the ground state of the full Schrödinger equation of the combined electron-proton system—the “dynamic” case—thereby going beyond the BOA.
 Unlike BOA wave functions with orbitals tied to a fixed proton configuration, our NQS explicitly incorporates proton motion via a factor capturing zero-point motion.
 Whereas projection methods, such as DMC and RMC, are burdened by mass-dependent convergence issues (as the kinetic energy of the propagator ties the diffusion of the particles to their inverse mass), in VMC the convergence does not depend on the nuclear mass, because Monte Carlo updates can be addressed on the appropriate scale for each type of particle.
 Finally, our ansatz accurately describes liquid and solid phases in a translationally invariant form, without imposing a particular crystal symmetry \cite{2018_ruggeri_backflow,2024_linteau_helium_4_2d}, which is crucial for high-pressure hydrogen where the phase diagram is not fully determined.
 We present preliminary results in the region where atomic hydrogen is expected to melt at ultra-high pressures.